-Victoria’s base carer allowance for level 1 (age group 0-7) is the lowest of any state/territory in the country by a significant margin.
-(See Table 1)
+Victoria’s base carer allowance for level 1 (age group 0-7) is the lowest of any state/territory in the nation[1]. (see summary below in Table 1)

-Victoria’s first age payment range is widest of any jurisdiction (0-7).
-This means that Victorian carers have to wait until a child turns 8 before they get an age-related payment increase.
+Victoria’s first age range level is also the widest of any jurisdiction (0-7).
+This means that in Victoria a child has to turn 8 before an age-related allowance increase is applied to support their care.

 Table 1: fortnightly base rates of each state/territory for first age range[2]